 a.
-1 Consolidated Financial Statements The following financial statements are filed as part of this Form 10-K: Report of Independent Registered Public Accounting Firm F-1 Consolidated Balance Sheets as of September 30, 2013, and 2012 F-2 Consolidated Statements of Operations for the years ended September 30, 2013, 2012, and 2011 F-4 Consolidated Statements of Comprehensive Income for the years ended September 30, 2013, 2012, and 2011 F-5 Consolidated Statements of Stockholders' Equity for the years ended September 30, 2013, 2012, and 2011 F-6 Consolidated Statements of Cash Flows for the years ended September 30, 2013, 2012, and 2011 F-7 Notes to Consolidated Financial Statements F-8 2 Financial Statement Schedules Schedule II - Valuation and Qualifying Accounts F-33 Schedules not listed above have been omitted because the matter or conditions are not present or the information required to be set forth therein is included in the Consolidated Financial Statements hereto I. 3 Exhibits

-The exhibits listed in the accompanying index to exhibits are filed or incorporated by reference as part of this Annual Report.
+1 Consolidated Financial Statements The following financial statements are filed as part of this Form 10-K: Report of Independent Registered Public Accounting Firm F-1 Consolidated Balance Sheets as of September 30, 2014, and 2013 F-2 Consolidated Statements of Operations for the years ended September 30, 2014, 2013, and 2012 F-4 Consolidated Statements of Comprehensive Income for the years ended September 30, 2014, 2013, and 2012 F-5 Consolidated Statements of Stockholders' Equity for the years ended September 30, 2014, 2013, and 2012 F-6 Consolidated Statements of Cash Flows for the years ended September 30, 2014, 2013, and 2012 F-7 Notes to Consolidated Financial Statements F-8 2 Financial Statement Schedules Schedule II - Valuation and Qualifying Accounts F-32 Schedules not listed above have been omitted because the matter or conditions are not presen information required to be set forth therein is included in the Consolidated Financial Statement 3 Exhibits The exhibits listed in the accompanying index to exhibits are filed or incorporated by reference this Annual Report. ce as part of

-EXHIBIT NUMBER DESCRIPTION 3.1 Certificate of Incorporation of the Company and Form of Certificate of Amendment thereto () By-Laws of the Company, As Amended Through November 29, 2011 () 3.2 4.1 Form of Rights Agreement () 10.1 Form of Sale and Transfer Agreement between Siemens Aktiengesellschaft and ROFIN-SINAR Technologies Inc. () 10.2 Form of Sale and Transfer Agreement by and among Siemens Power Corporation and ROFIN-SINAR Technologies Inc. () 10.3 Form of Tax Allocation and Indemnification Agreement among ROFIN-SINAR Technologies Inc., ROFIN-SINAR, Inc., Siemens Corporation, and Siemens Power Corporation () 10.4 Joint Venture Agreement, dated as of May 27, 1992, by and among ROFIN-SINAR Laser GmbH, Marubeni Corporation and Nippei Toyama Corporation () 10.5 Cooperation Agreement, dated as of May 27, 1992, among Nippei Toyama Corporation, ROFIN-SINAR Laser GmbH, and Marubeni Corporation () Cooperation Agreement, dated as of May 27, 1992, among ROFIN-SINAR Laser GmbH, Marubeni 10.6 Corporation, and Nippei Toyama Corporation () 10.7 Inheritable Building Right (Erbbaurecht), dated as of March 1, 1990, between ROFIN-SINAR Laser GmbH and Lohss GmbH (in German, English summary provided) () 10.8 Lease Agreement, dated August 10, 1990, between Josef and Maria Kranz and ROFIN-SINAR Laser GmbH (in German, English summary provided) () 10.9 Lease Agreement, dated March 25, 1993, between DR Group and ROFIN-SINAR, Incorporated (Concept Drive property) () 10.10 ROFIN-SINAR Laser GmbH Pension Plan (in German, English summary provided) () (a) 10.11 Form of 1996 Equity Incentive Plan () (a) 10.12 Form of 1996 Non-Employee Directors' Stock Plan () (a) 10.13 Deutsche Bank AG Commitment Letter dated August 22, 1996 () 10.14 Form of Employment Agreement, dated as of September 2, 1996, among Peter Wirth, ROFIN-SINAR Laser GmbH, and ROFIN-SINAR Technologies Inc. (in German, English summary provided) (a) Form of Employment Agreement, dated as of September 2, 1996, among Gunther Braun, ROFIN-SINAR 10.15 Laser GmbH, and ROFIN-SINAR Technologies Inc. (in German, English summary provided) () (a) English Translation of Acquisition Agreement, dated as of April 29, 2000, by and between Mannesmann 10.16
+DESCRIPTION Certificate of Incorporation of the Company and Form of Certificate of Amendment thereto () By-Laws of the Company, As Amended Through November 29, 2011 () Form of Rights Agreement () Inheritable Building Right (Erbbaurecht), dated as of March 1, 1990, between ROFIN-SINAR Laser GmbH and Lohss GmbH (in German, English summary provided) () Lease Agreement, dated August 10, 1990, between Josef and Maria Kranz and ROFIN-SINAR Laser GmbH (in German, English summary provided) () Lease Agreement, dated March 25, 1993, between DR Group and ROFIN-SINAR, Incorporated (Concept Drive property) () ROFIN-SINAR Laser GmbH Pension Plan (in German, English summary provided) () (a) Deutsche Bank AG Commitment Letter dated August 22, 1996 () Form of Employment Agreement, dated as of September 2, 1996, among Peter Wirth, ROFIN-SINAR Laser GmbH, and ROFIN-SINAR Technologies Inc. (in German, English summary provided) (a) Form of Employment Agreement, dated as of September 2, 1996, among Gunther Braun, ROFIN-SINAR Laser GmbH, and ROFIN-SINAR Technologies Inc. (in German, English summary provided) () (a) Lease Agreement between Carl Baasel and ROFIN-SINAR Laser GmbH () 2002 Equity Incentive Plan () (a) 2007 Incentive Stock Plan () (a) Code of Business Ethics () List of Subsidiaries of the Registrant Consent of Deloitte & Touche, LLP Independent Registered Public Accounting Firm Rule 13a-14(a)/15d-14(a) Certification of Chief Executive Officer Rule 13a-14(a)/15d-14(a) Certification of Chief Financial Officer Section 1350 Certification of Chief Executive Officer Section 1350 Certification of Chief Financial Officer